 Hi friends!
-Today is my fourth post for the Papertrey Ink Anniversary Month festivities!
-How are you enjoying the Papertrey Ink 10 Year Celebration?
-Each day for 10 days we are featuring stamps sets from one specific year!
-Today's posts are from 2013.
+Today is, sadly, my final post of the Papertrey Ink Anniversary Month festivities!
+It has been soooo much fun to feature stamp sets from the past!
+Today's post is from 2015.
+I bought a LOT of Papertrey Ink stamp sets in 2015!
+LOL.
 CLICK HERE to go to Nichole's Blog to see everything so far and to enter contests and showcase your cards too.
 This truly is a party for all of us!
 I have really been loving looking at all the past cards and then seeing what the design team has come up with currently.
 It is fun to me to look back at how our stamping has changed and how trends come and go.
-Such a fun celebration!
+Such a fun celebration this has been.
+I loved every minute!

 Now that I have showcased how this product from the past has remained a classic, it's your turn to share your ideas for the future!
 Stop by Nichole's blog to share a new project you make with this product, or just share a creation that is somehow inspired by what I made today.
 Get crafting and enter today so you can be eligible for great prizes!

 One thing I really love about PTI is that everyone is encouraged to share their work.
 I can't wait to see what YOU make!
 Have a great day!
-I'll be back on Sunday with my final project, with a stamp set from 2015!
 CLICK HERE to go shopping on the PTI website!
 Be sure to hashtag your photos on social media so we can see your projects! #papertrey10 #papertreyink

 Here are the PTI designers sharing projects today: